Open Source · C++20 · GPL v3

 Most terminal emulators treat SSH as an afterthought — something you type into the prompt, configure once, and forget.
 But for anyone who maintains production systems, juggles a dozen remote hosts, or hops between bastion servers all day, the terminal is SSH. naTE was built with that workflow as the starting point, not the edge case.

-Tiling, tabs, persistent workspaces, broadcast input, and a connection manager that auto-loads from ~/.ssh/config — hosts, identity files, ProxyJump rules, the whole inventory.
+Tiling, tabs, persistent workspaces, broadcast input, and a connection manager that auto-loads ~/.ssh/config — hosts, identity files, ProxyJump rules, the whole inventory.
 MFA challenges (Duo, YubiKey, PAM) are handled natively in the GUI.
 Agent and X11 forwarding work without flags.
-SCP file transfer is a built-in dialog, not a separate command.
+SFTP file transfer is a built-in dialog with a remote directory browser; the Edit Remote File workflow lets you open remote files in your local editor with automatic re-upload on save.

 If you manage remote servers, work with serial consoles, or just want a terminal that doesn't forget your sessions when you close it, naTE is built for you.
 Free and open source under GPL v3, distributed as a single Linux AppImage with no installation required.